Derek-Jones/ESEUR-book/README.md

 The software engineering material in the first half is still being refined for beta release.

+Beta 2 Oct 20 More polishing and correcting, plus more data

 Beta 1 Jun 20 polished/corrected software engineering chapters, plus more data

 0.16.3 May 20 Updated/polished/corrected software engineering chapters, plus more data